technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 - a capacidade de configurar fluxos de trabalho para gerenciamento eficiente de tíquetes de suporte.

-## Exercício 6: Configurando um gatilho baseado em email para ações automatizadas
+## Exercício 6: Configurando um gatilho baseado em e-mail para ações automatizadas

 Essa continuação da automação da criação de tíquetes de suporte se concentra na configuração de um gatilho no Agente de Suporte de TI da Contoso para vincular entradas de e-mail ao fluxo automatizado do Power Automate.
-Os participantes configurarão gatilhos e finalizarão o agente para implantação.
+Os participantes configurarão gatilhos e finalizarão o agente para implementação.

 1. Vá para a página de visão geral do agente, role para baixo e clique em **+ Add trigger**.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image71.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image62.png)

 2. Em seguida, na janela **Add trigger**, selecione o gatilho **When a new email arrives (V3)**.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image72.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image63.png)

 3. Após a conexão bem-sucedida do copiloto e do Outlook e a marca verde aparecer, clique no botão **Next**.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image73.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image64.png)

 4. No campo de pasta, selecione o ícone de pasta e selecione **Inbox** e, em seguida, selecione **Create trigger.**

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image74.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image65.png)

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image75.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image66.png)

 5. Clique em **Close** no prompt **Time to test your trigger!** Na página de visão geral do agente de suporte, role para baixo, na seção de **Triggers**, clique nos três pontos **(...)** e selecione **Edit in Power Automate.**

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image76.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image67.png)

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image77.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image68.png)

 6. Clique com o botão direito do mouse no gatilho **When a new email arrives** **(V3)** e selecione **Delete**.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image78.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image69.png)

 7. Em seguida, clique em **Add a trigger**, pesquise **When new email arrives** e selecione **When a new email arrives (V3)** na seção **Office 365 Outlook**.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image79.png)
+![A screenshot of a computer AI-generated content may be incorrect.](./media/image70.png)

 8. Clique em **Sends a prompt to the specified copilot for processing**, na seção corpo/mensagem, insira o prompt, **Run